 Hebden grids can be used on gradients up to 1 in 10 if being driven over, although they will need pegging down at over 1 in 20.

-Not exclusively for schools, but created with them in mind, we have a permanent “Buy 4 Get 5” offer on all furniture, planters and raised beds.
+Not exclusively for schools, but created with them in mind, we offer discounts on orders of 5 or more on all furniture, planters and raised beds.
 Sometimes there are also other “school focused” special offers too.

 We recognise the importance of early education about the importance of recycling if we, as a society, are to change the way we look at rubbish and stop treating it as though it is someone else’s problem.